Thanks for checking out my review of MyPoints. Can you really make money doing surveys, playing games and even shopping?

 In this review I'll discuss how it works, what to expect, and of course… what most people would like to know; is MyPoints legit?

-Please note, I am not affiliated with MyPoints.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are only opinions.
+Please note, I am not a member or an affiliate for MyPoints.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is MyPoints?